Robotic Sensor Network: Achieving Mutual Communication Control Assistance With Fast Cross-Layer Optimization: Mutual Communication Control Assistance

-In the considered system, our task is to maximize the total amount of data harvested from all sensors, while minimizing the distances between the actual robot footprints and the target waypoints, by planning the robot trajectory, involving variables $\{\mathbf{s}_{t+h}\}_{h=0}^H$ and $\{\mathbf{u}_{t+h}\}_{h=0}^H$.
-This cannot be realized by conventional MPC that merely minimizes the distance cost
+In the considered system, our task is to maximize the amount of data harvested from sensors, by planning the robot trajectory, involving variables $\{\mathbf{s}_{t}\}_{t=0}^H$ and $\{\mathbf{u}_{t}\}_{t=0}^H$, and the sensor transmit powers, involving variables $\{p_k\}_{k=1}^K$.
+This is realized by maximizing the following motion-assisted communication utility \cite{evangelista2019fairness}

-where $\{\mathbf{s}_{i}^\diamond\}$ represents the list of local waypoints that are extracted from the global waypoints $\mathcal{W}$ according to the current robot state $\mathbf{s}_{t}$.
-Therefore, this paper proposes to add the following communication awareness regularizer $C_1$ to $C_0$:
+where $B_k$ in Hz is the bandwidth allocated to sensor $k$, and $\beta$ is a fairness hyper-parameter ranging from $0$ to $1$.

+It can be seen that if $\beta=0$, $C_0$ represents the total amount of data harvested from all sensors, which guarantees overall performance.
+If $\beta=1$, $C_0$ represents the worst communication performance among all users, which guarantees user fairness.
+By adjusting $\beta$ between $0$ and $1$, we can strike an effective balance between overall performance and user fairness according to different system requirements.